ChasarooniZ/pf2e-item-activations/README.md

 **Note** the translations under the code section in the translation __MUST MATCH THE SAME CAPITALIZATION AND MUST MATCH THE WORD USED IN YOUR TRANSLATION OF PF2e__.
 The capitalization + word matching are critical to allowing any of the automation for automatically generating activations to work.

 ## FAQ
-**Q: My activations aren't being created  for a custom item, What is going wrong?**
+**A. My activations aren't being created  for a custom item, What is going wrong?**

-A: Open an item that has activations in the sytsem (ie [Icycle](https://2e.aonprd.com/Equipment.aspx?ID=2868)) and edit the description as HTML.
+Open an item that has activations in the sytsem (ie [Icycle](https://2e.aonprd.com/Equipment.aspx?ID=2868)) and edit the description as HTML.
 Compare that description and yours to see what is wrong, it could be an extra space or something of that nature.

-**Q: Does this support premaster formatting?**
+**B. Does this support premaster formatting?**

-A: Yes it should support the premaster activation formatting as long as you copy the exact formatting style the system used.
+Yes it should support the premaster activation formatting as long as you copy the exact formatting style the system used.